Dalia-Saeed/React-Project-Travel-Planner-App/README.md

 # Additional Features :
 ## 1- Weather Page:
--Display daily weather and forecasts for upcoming days for each destination.
+- Display daily weather and forecasts for upcoming days for each destination.
 ## 2- Custom Trip Creation:
 - Allow users to add custom trips with their own details.
 ## 3- Map Integration: